kent-map/kent/garden/README.md

-.ve-header label="The Garden of England" background=gh:kent-map/images/gardenofeng/nrseasalter sticky=true
+`mdp-header title="The Garden of England" background=gh:kent-map/images/gardenofeng/nrseasalter .sticky`

 Famed for its cherries, hops and fruit, organic farming, and the modern day greenhouses of Thanet Earth.